The Patent Litigation Law Review: United Kingdom

 Final remedies for infringement

-A patentee that succeeds in establishing that its patent is valid and has been infringed will be able to secure damages,19 or at its option, an account of the profits made by the defendants by reason of such infringement.
-It will also almost always be able to secure a permanent injunction against further infringement, although this will typically be stayed, on the same principles as those that apply to the grant of interim injunctions, as discussed above, until there is no further prospect of appeal.20
+A patentee that succeeds in establishing that its patent is valid and has been infringed will be able to secure damages28 or, at its option, an account of the profits made by the defendants by reason of the infringement.
+It will also almost always be able to secure a permanent injunction against further infringement, although this will typically be stayed on the same principles as those that apply to the grant of interim injunctions until there is no further prospect of appeal.29

-In the case of patents that have been declared to be essential to a technical standard, the UK Supreme Court has upheld the decisions of the lower courts that an injunction can be avoided only by taking a global licence on terms that have been established by the court and that, absent doing so, an injunction will be granted notwithstanding that the patent in issue is essential to a standard.21
+In the case of patents that have been declared to be essential to a technical standard that have been held to have been infringed, the UK Supreme Court has upheld the decisions of the lower courts that an injunction can be avoided only by taking a global licence on terms that have been established by the court and that, in the absence of doing so, an injunction will be granted notwithstanding that the patent in issue is essential to a standard.30

-English courts show considerable flexibility in terms of the types of proceeding that may be brought in them, as demonstrated by their preparedness to grant declarations of non-essentiality in relation to patents declared to a standards setting organisation as essential to a technical standard,22 and more recently, by making declarations that certain activities were anticipated or obvious as at certain dates, notwithstanding that there were no longer any patents in existence in the UK that claimed such activities.23
+English courts show considerable flexibility in terms of the types of proceedings that may be brought in them.
+This is demonstrated by their preparedness to grant declarations of non-essentiality in relation to patents declared to a standards setting organisation as essential to a technical standard31 and, more recently, by their declarations that certain activities were anticipated or obvious as at certain dates, notwithstanding that there were no longer any patents in existence in the UK that claimed such activities.32

 More traditionally, the Patents Act 1977 expressly provides for proceedings for declarations of non-infringement to be brought when a patentee has failed to acknowledge that an adequately described product or process does not infringe.
 Proceedings may also be initiated to challenge title to a patent, or by employee or former employee inventors seeking compensation for inventions that have proven to be of outstanding benefit to the employer.